FusionAuth/fusionauth-site/site/_posts/2020-10-05-how-to-migrate-user-data-centralized-auth-system.md

 * The cutover will take longer.
 You must maintain both systems during this time, even as usage shifts.
 * Customer service may have to access two systems to find someone, especially if contacted via email or phone.
-* Rollback is more complex if there are issues, because there are two systems of record, one for users who have been migrated and one for users who are not.
+* Rollback is more complex if there are issues, because there are two systems of record, one for users who have been migrated and one for users who have not.

-## FusionAuth's support for migrate-on-authentication
+### FusionAuth's support for migrate-on-authentication

 You can do a phased migration using FusionAuth Connectors.
 Let's walk through how to do so.